auth0/docs/articles/anomaly-detection/guides/set-anomaly-detection-preferences.md

 ## Automated Attack Protection preferences

-Automated attack protection protects against [credential stuffing attacks](/anomaly-detection/concepts/credential-stuffing).
+Automated attack protection mitigates scripted attacks by detecting when a request is likely to be coming from a bot.
+These are sometimes called  [credential stuffing](/anomaly-detection/concepts/credential-stuffing) attacks.
 It is enabled by default for all connections.
 It provides a basic level of protection against certain attacks that adds very little friction to legitimate users.
 When such an attack is detected, it displays a CAPTCHA step in the login experience to eliminate bot and scripted traffic.

 ::: warning
 Auth0 strongly recommends that you **do not** disable **Automated Attack Protection**, however if you do, you can enable it in the [Dashboard](${manage_url}/#/anomaly).